DIES - INTERNATIONAL DEANS' COURSE

-During the presence phases in Europe and in Latin America, participants will be guests of Saarland University and the University of Alicante.
+During the modules and webinars, participants will be guests of Saarland University and the University of Alicante.
 The following expenses will be covered by funds of the DAAD provided through the German Federal Ministry for Economic Cooperation and Development in case the modules can be taught onsite:

 - Travel costs (according to DAAD regulations): For Module 1 and 2: Flight to Germany, transfer to Spain and return flight from Spain, ground travel in Spain and Germany; for Module 3: flights within Latin America.

 - Accommodation and joint meals during the presence phases in Europe and Latin America.